 - Banana wilt – Another fungus, Fusarium oxysporum, causes Panama disease or Banana Wilt (Fusarium wilt).
 It begins in the soil and travels to the root system, then enters the corm and passes into the pseudostem.
 Leaves begin to yellow, starting with the oldest leaves and moving in towards the center of the banana.
 This disease is lethal.
 It is transmitted through water, wind, moving soil and farm equipment.
 On banana plantations, fields are flooded to control the fungus or by planting a cover crop.

 - Moko disease – A bacterium, Pseudomona solanacearum, is the culprit resulting in Moko Disease.
 This disease is the chief disease of banana and plantain in the western hemisphere.
-It is transmitted via insects, machetes and other farm tools, plant detritus, soil and root contact with ailing plants.
+It is transmitted via insects, machetes and other farm tools, plant detritus, soil, and root contact with ailing plants.
 The only sure defense is to plant resistant cultivars.
-Control once the bananas are infected is time consuming, expensive and resistant.
+Controlling infected bananas is time-consuming, expensive and resistant.

 - Black end and Cigar tip rot – Black end stems from another fungus that causes anthracnose on the plants and infects the stalk and fruiting end.
 Young fruit shrivels and mummifies.
 Stored bananas afflicted with this disease rot.
 Cigar tip rot starts in the flower, moves to the tips of the fruit and turns them black and fibrous.